iBug/iBug-source/_posts/2024/2024-07-07-pppd-with-systemd.md

 ## Extra: IPv6 PD {#extra}

 As the home ISP provides IPv6 Prefix Delegation (but my school didn't), it would be nice to take it and distribute it to the LAN.
 Online tutorials are abundant, e.g. [this one](https://major.io/p/dhcpv6-prefix-delegation-with-systemd-networkd/){: rel="nofollow noopener" }.
-With everything set supposedly up, I was disappointed to see only a single SLAAC IPv6 address on `ppp0` itself, and `journalctl -eu systemd-networkd` shows no sign of receiving a PD allocation.
+With everything set supposedly up, I was again disappointed to see only a single SLAAC IPv6 address on `ppp0` itself, and `journalctl -eu systemd-networkd` shows no sign of receiving a PD allocation.

 After poking around with `IPv6AcceptRA=` and `[DHCPv6] PrefixDelegationHint=` settings for a while, I decided to capture some packets for investigation.
 I started `tcpdump -i ppp0 -w /tmp/ppp0.pcap icmp6 or udp port 546` and restarted `systemd-networkd`.
 After a few seconds, the pcap file contains exactly 4 packets that I need (some items omitted for brevity):